Are Amazon Prime Day deals worth it? 5 things to know

 3. Watch out for lightning deals and Amazon coupons

 Make sure to watch out for lightning deals — special offers that last only for a limited amount of time (and may be more likely to sell out).
-McGrath recommends adding your Prime Day items to the "Buy Later" section of your cart.
+McGrath recommends adding your Prime Day items to the "Save for later" section of your cart.
 This allows you to keep an eye on prices without accidentally buying items too early.

 If you're looking at an item but the price still seems too high, McGrath recommends at least going to the product page to see whether any coupons are available.
 She was recently looking at a vacuum cleaner that was $100 off, but after visiting the product page she noticed another $100-off coupon for Prime members.